pauldevos/devops-tools/README.md

 ## Deployment

+A great website with a pretty extensive collection of tools organized by category type: http://www.devopsbookmarks.com/

 This is an effort on my part to understand and share what tools do what within the deployment process.